WordPress is a free and open-source content management system based on PHP and MySQL.

 WordPress-Specific Features and Limitations

 Skyvia does not support custom fields in the default WordPress connector.
-However, if you need to work with custom fields in WordPress, you may contact our support team.

 To connect to WordPress, you need to specify the domain to connect to and the user email and password to log in with.

 You need to specify the following parameters for WordPress connection: